Willis Reed: Early life

-Reed attended Grambling State University, a historically black college.
-Playing for the Grambling State Tigers men's basketball team, Reed amassed 2,280 career points, averaging 26.6 points per game and 21.3 rebounds per game during his senior year.
-He led the Tigers to one NAIA title and three Southwestern Athletic Conference championships.
-Reed also became a member of Phi Beta Sigma fraternity.
+Playing for the Grambling State Tigers men's basketball team, Reed scored 2,280 career points, averaging 26.6 points per game and 21.3 rebounds per game during his senior year.
+He led the Tigers to one NAIA title and three Southwestern Athletic Conference (SWAC) championships, and a 108–17 record.
+He averaged 22 points per game in 12 NAIA tournament games.
+Reed also was a member of Phi Beta Sigma fraternity.
+He was inducted into the SWAC Hall of Fame in 1994.